menabebawy/Animation/README.md

 ## Features

-Animating home navigation bar gradiant image along device emtions `In Progress`
+Animatied gradient navigation bar image on home screen by device emtions `In Progress and need to be tested`

 ## Refrences